DataFire/Integrations/integrations/generated/google_doubleclicksearch/README.md

   * kind `string`: Identifies this as a ConversionList resource.
 Value: the fixed string doubleclicksearch#conversionList.

 ### CustomDimension
-* CustomDimension `object`: A message containing the custome dimension.
+* CustomDimension `object`: A message containing the custom dimension.
   * name `string`: Custom dimension name.
   * value `string`: Custom dimension value.

 ### CustomMetric
-* CustomMetric `object`: A message containing the custome metric.
+* CustomMetric `object`: A message containing the custom metric.
   * name `string`: Custom metric name.
   * value `number`: Custom metric numeric value.

 ### Report
 * Report `object`: A DoubleClick Search report.
 This object contains the report request, some report metadata such as currency code, and the generated report rows or report files.
   * files `array`: Asynchronous report only.
-Contains a list of generated report files once the report has succesfully completed.
+Contains a list of generated report files once the report has successfully completed.
     * items `object`
       * byteCount `string`: The size of this report file in bytes.
       * url `string`: Use this url to download the report file.
   * id `string`: Asynchronous report only.
 Id of the report.
   * isReportReady `boolean`: Asynchronous report only.
 True if and only if the report has completed successfully and the report files are ready to be downloaded.
   * kind `string`: Identifies this as a Report resource.
-Value: the fixed string doubleclicksearch#report.
+Value: the fixed string `doubleclicksearch#report`.
   * request [ReportRequest](#reportrequest)
   * rowCount `integer`: The number of report rows generated by the report, not including headers.
   * rows `array`: Synchronous report only.
 Generated report rows.
     * items [ReportRow](#reportrow)
   * statisticsCurrencyCode `string`: The currency code of all monetary values produced in the report, including values that are set by users (e.g., keyword bid settings) and metrics (e.g., cost and revenue).
-The currency code of a report is determined by the statisticsCurrency field of the report request.
+The currency code of a report is determined by the `statisticsCurrency` field of the report request.
   * statisticsTimeZone `string`: If all statistics of the report are sourced from the same time zone, this would be it.
 Otherwise the field is unset.

 ### ReportApiColumnSpec
 * ReportApiColumnSpec `object`: A request object used to create a DoubleClick Search report.
   * columnName `string`: Name of a DoubleClick Search column to include in the report.
   * customDimensionName `string`: Segments a report by a custom dimension.
 The report must be scoped to an advertiser or lower, and the custom dimension must already be set up in DoubleClick Search.
-The custom dimension name, which appears in DoubleClick Search, is case sensitive.
+The custom dimension name, which appears in DoubleClick Search, is case sensitive.\ If used in a conversion report, returns the value of the specified custom dimension for the given conversion, if set.
+This column does not segment the conversion report.
   * customMetricName `string`: Name of a custom metric to include in the report.
 The report must be scoped to an advertiser or lower, and the custom metric must already be set up in DoubleClick Search.
 The custom metric name, which appears in DoubleClick Search, is case sensitive.
   * endDate `string`: Inclusive day in YYYY-MM-DD format.
 When provided, this overrides the overall time range of the report for this column only.
-Must be provided together with startDate.
+Must be provided together with `startDate`.
   * groupByColumn `boolean`: Synchronous report only.
-Set to true to group by this column.
-Defaults to false.
+Set to `true` to group by this column.
+Defaults to `false`.
-  * headerText `string`: Text used to identify this column in the report output; defaults to columnName or savedColumnName when not specified.
+  * headerText `string`: Text used to identify this column in the report output; defaults to `columnName` or `savedColumnName` when not specified.
 This can be used to prevent collisions between DoubleClick Search columns and saved columns with the same name.
   * platformSource `string`: The platform that is used to provide data for the custom dimension.
 Acceptable values are "floodlight".
   * productReportPerspective `string`: Returns metrics only for a specific type of product activity.
-Accepted values are:
+Accepted values are: - "`sold`": returns metrics only for products that were sold - "`advertised`": returns metrics only for products that were advertised in a Shopping campaign, and that might or might not have been sold
   * savedColumnName `string`: Name of a saved column to include in the report.
 The report must be scoped at advertiser or lower, and this saved column must already be created in the DoubleClick Search UI.
   * startDate `string`: Inclusive date in YYYY-MM-DD format.
 When provided, this overrides the overall time range of the report for this column only.
-Must be provided together with endDate.
+Must be provided together with `endDate`.

 ### ReportRequest
 * ReportRequest `object`: A request object used to create a DoubleClick Search report.
   * columns `array`: The columns to include in the report.
 This includes both DoubleClick Search columns and saved columns.
-For DoubleClick Search columns, only the columnName parameter is required.
-For saved columns only the savedColumnName parameter is required.
-Both columnName and savedColumnName cannot be set in the same stanza.
+For DoubleClick Search columns, only the `columnName` parameter is required.
+For saved columns only the `savedColumnName` parameter is required.
+Both `columnName` and `savedColumnName` cannot be set in the same stanza.\ The maximum number of columns per request is 300.
     * items [ReportApiColumnSpec](#reportapicolumnspec)
   * downloadFormat `string`: Format that the report should be returned in.
-Currently csv or tsv is supported.
+Currently `csv` or `tsv` is supported.
-  * filters `array`: A list of filters to be applied to the report.
+  * filters `array`: A list of filters to be applied to the report.\ The maximum number of filters per request is 300.
     * items `object`
       * column [ReportApiColumnSpec](#reportapicolumnspec)
       * operator `string`: Operator to use in the filter.
 See the filter reference for a list of available operators.
-      * values `array`: A list of values to filter the column value against.
+      * values `array`: A list of values to filter the column value against.\ The maximum number of filter values per request is 300.
   * includeDeletedEntities `boolean`: Determines if removed entities should be included in the report.
-Defaults to false.
-Deprecated, please use includeRemovedEntities instead.
+Defaults to `false`.
+Deprecated, please use `includeRemovedEntities` instead.
   * includeRemovedEntities `boolean`: Determines if removed entities should be included in the report.
-Defaults to false.
+Defaults to `false`.
   * maxRowsPerFile `integer`: Asynchronous report only.
 The maximum number of rows per report file.
 A large report is split into many files based on this field.
-Acceptable values are 1000000 to 100000000, inclusive.
+Acceptable values are `1000000` to `100000000`, inclusive.
   * orderBy `array`: Synchronous report only.
-A list of columns and directions defining sorting to be performed on the report rows.
+A list of columns and directions defining sorting to be performed on the report rows.\ The maximum number of orderings per request is 300.
     * items `object`
       * column [ReportApiColumnSpec](#reportapicolumnspec)
-      * sortOrder `string`: The sort direction, which is either ascending or descending.
+      * sortOrder `string`: The sort direction, which is either `ascending` or `descending`.
   * reportScope `object`: The reportScope is a set of IDs that are used to determine which subset of entities will be returned in the report.
 The full lineage of IDs from the lowest scoped level desired up through agency is required.
     * adGroupId `string`: DS ad group ID.
     * adId `string`: DS ad ID.